tsgouros/demo-graphic/README.md

  -Tom Sgouros
   April, 2017

-  Center for Computation and Visualization, Brown University
+  Center for Computation and Visualization,
+  Brown University

+The build instructions that follow work on Mac (command line) and Linux.
+Please submit additions to this file for builds using Windows, Mac XCode, QtCreator, et cetera.

 ## FreeGLUT